Play

 Read article

-Trees shade cities and cool them down through evaporation.
+Trees shade cities and cool them through evaporation.
 Trees help cities deal with the two biggest meteorological challenges of climate change: Higher temperatures and extreme precipitation events.

 "For the third dry year in a row, there is a risk of long-term damage to the avenue, street and park trees."